alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ### Access the first Domain Controller (DC1) via Remote Desktop
 1. Open Microsoft Remote Desktop
-2. Click `Add Desktop`
+2. Click `Add Desktop` / `Add PC`
 3. In the Azure portal, navigate to the `RG_SHM_DC` resource group and then to the `DC1-SHM-<SHM ID>` virtual machine (VM).
 4. Copy the Private IP address and enter it in the `PC name` field on remote desktop.
 Click Add.
 5. Double click on the desktop that appears under `saved desktops`.
 6. Log in as a **domain** user (ie. `<admin username>@<SHM domain>`) using the username and password obtained from the Azure portal as follows: rather than simply `<admin username>`)
     - On the Azure portal navigate to the `RG_SHM_SECRETS` resource group and then the `kv-shm-<SHM ID>` key vault and then select `secrets` on the left hand panel.
     - The username is the `shm-<SHM ID>-vm-admin-username` secret.
 Add your custom AD domain to the username so the login is `<admin username>@SHM domain>` rather than simply `<admin username>`.
     - The password in the `shm-<SHM ID>-domain-admin-password` secret.
 7. If you see a warning dialog that the certificate cannot be verified as root, accept this and continue.

 ### Install Azure Active Directory Connect
 1. Navigate to `C:\Installation`
 2. Run the `AzureADConnect.msi` installer
     - On the `Welcome to Azure AD Connect` screen:
         - Tick the `I agree to the license terms` box
         - Click `Continue`
     - On the `Express Settings` screen:
         - Click `Customize`
     - On the `Install required components` screen:
         - Click `Install`
     - On the `User sign-in` screen:
         - Ensure that `Password Hash Synchronization` is selected
         - Click `Next`
     - On the `Connect to Azure AD` screen:
-    - Provide a global administrator details for the Azure Active Directory you are connected to
-    - You should have created `admin@<SHM domain>` during the `Add additional administrators` step and its password should be stored in the Key Vault
+        - On the webpage pop-up, provide credentials for your **internal** Global Administrator for the SHM Azure AD
         - If you receive an Internet Explorer pop-up dialog `Content within this application coming from the website below is being blocked by Internet Explorer Advanced Security Configuration: https://login.microsoft.com`
             - Click `Add`
             - Click `Add`
             - Click `Close`
             - Repeat for the same dialog with `https://aadcdn.msftauth.net`
-      - If you receive an error box `We can't sign you in,.
+        - If you receive an error box `We can't sign you in.
 Javascript is required to sign you in.
 Do you want to continue running scripts on this page`
             - Click `Yes`
             - Close the dialog by clicking `X`
         - Enter the global administrator password if prompted
         - Back on the `Connect to Azure AD` screen, click `Next`
         - Approve the login with MFA if required
             - If you see a Windows Security Warning, check `Don't show this message again` and click `Yes`.
     - On the `Connect your directories` screen:
         - Ensure that correct forest (your custom domain name; e.g `turingsafehaven.ac.uk`) is selected and click `Add Directory`
         - On the `AD forest account` pop-up:
             - Select `Use existing AD account`
             - Enter the details for the `localadsync` user.
                 - Username: `localadsync@<SHM domain>` (e.g. localadsync)
                 - Password: use the `shm-<SHM ID>-localadsync-password` secret in the management Key Vault.
             - Click `OK`
             - **Troubleshooting:** if you get an error that the username/password is incorrect or that the domain/directory could not be found, try resetting the password for this user to the secret value from the `shm-<SHM ID>-localadsync-password` secret in the management Key Vault.
                   - In Server Manager click `Tools > Active Directory Users and Computers`
                   - Expand the domain in the left hand panel
                   - Expand the `Safe Haven Service Accounts` OU
                   - Right click on the "Local AD Sync Administrator" user and select "reset password"
                   - Set the password to the the secret value from the `shm-<SHM ID>-localadsync-password` secret in the management Key Vault.
                   - Leave the other settings as is and click `OK`
         - Click `Next`
     - On the `Azure AD sign-in configuration` screen:
         - Verify that the `User Principal Name` is set to `userPrincipalName`
         - Click `Next`
     - On the `Domain and OU filtering` screen:
         - Select `Sync Selected domains and OUs`
         - Expand the domain and deselect all objects
-    - Select `Safe Haven Research Users`
+        - Select `Safe Haven Research Users` and `Safe Haven Security Groups`
         - Click `Next`
     - On the `Uniquely identifying your users` screen:
         - Click `Next`
     - On the `Filter users and devices` screen:
       - Select `Synchronize all users and devices`
         - Click `Next`
     - On the `Optional features` screen:
       - Select `Password Writeback`
         - Click `Next`
     - On the `Ready to configure` screen:
         - Click `Install`
         - This may take a few minutes to complete
     - On the `Configuration complete` screen:
         - Click `Exit`

   - **Troubleshooting:** The error `Directory synchronization is currently in a pending disabled state for this directory.
 Please wait until directory synchronization has been fully disabled before trying again` may occur if you have recently torn down another SHM linked to the same Azure Active Directory.
 You need to wait for the Azure Active Directory to fully disconnect - this can take up to 72 hours but is typically sooner.
 You do not need to close the installer window while waiting.
-If you need to, you can disconnect from the RDS and VPN and reconnect later before clicking `Retry`.
+If you need to, you can disconnect from the DC and VPN and reconnect later before clicking `Retry`.

 ### Additional AAD Connect Configuration
 This step allows the locale (country code) to be pushed from the local AD to the Azure Active Directory.